 - learning difficulties;

-- literacy difficulties including specific learning difficulties / dyslexia;

 - speech and language difficulties;

 - sensory difficulties;

-- physical and motor difficulties.
+- physical medical and motor difficulties.

 Behaviour Support Service

 The Behaviour Support Service provides supportive intervention for children and young people with social, emotional and behavioural difficulties.
 The Service works in partnership with children, families, schools, psychologists and others in supporting children and young people through a range of intervention and educational placements.